Santos Escobar: Consejo Mundial de Lucha Libre (2008–2013)

-Alcantar was brought to Consejo Mundial de Lucha Libre (CMLL) in 2008, after he left IWRG in 2004.
-During his time in CMLL, he won the CMLL World Trios Championship on two occasions, teaming with Héctor Garza and La Mascara.
-The three were first teamed up to participate in a tournament for the vacant CMLL World Trios Championship.
-Despite never having teamed before, the trio made it all the way to the finals, and then defeated Blue Panther, Dos Caras Jr., and Místico in the finals to win the tournament and the championship.
-On August 5, 2008, they lost their title to Último Guerrero, Negro Casas, and Atlantis.
-They had a rematch where Garza, La Mascara, and Hijo del Fantasma regained their title on January 18, 2009.
-On July 21, 2009, Hijo del Fantasma defeated Averno to win the CMLL World Middleweight Championship.
-After the match, Averno showed respect to Fantasma by congralutating him and celebrating the victory.
-On February 14, 2010, after only one successful title defense since July 2009, Hijo del Fantasma lost the Middleweight title to Negro Casas.
+After leaving IWRG in 2004, Alcantar made his debut for Consejo Mundial de Lucha Libre (CMLL) on April 11, 2008, teaming with La Máscara and Valiente to defeat Ephesto, Misterioso II and Sangre Azteca.
+On July 31, at Infierno en el Ring ("Inferno in the Ring"), Hijo del Fantasma, Héctor Garza and La Máscara defeated Blue Panther, Dos Caras Jr. and Místico in a tournament final to win the vacant CMLL World Trios Championship, but lost it to Atlantis, Negro Casas and Último Guerrero on August 5.
+At the CMLL 75th Anniversary Show on September 19, he, La Máscara and Volador Jr. lost to La Triada del Terror (Averno, Ephesto and Mephisto).
+On January 18, 2009, Hijo del Fantasma, Garza and La Máscara regained the trios title in a rematch.
+At Homenaje a Dos Leyendas ("Homage to Two Legends") on March 20, they lost to Poder Mexica (Azteca, Dragón Rojo Jr. and Misterioso Jr.) in a non-title match.
+This led to a successful title defense against the trio on April 3.
+On July 21, Hijo del Fantasma defeated Averno to win the CMLL World Middleweight Championship.
+On September 18, he teamed with El Sagrado and Máscara Dorada to defeat Poder Mexica at the CMLL 76th Anniversary Show.
+On February 14, 2010, after only one successful title defense since July 2009, Hijo del Fantasma lost the middleweight title to Negro Casas.

-In March 2010 signs of dissention amongst the Trios champions began showing as Garza walked out on the team during a trios match mistakenly thinking that one of his teammates had attacked him.
-Following the walk out Garza kept insincerely insisting that he was still a tecnico and that there was no tension on his team.
-Further doubts about Garza's allegiance arose when he teamed up with the Rúdo Pólvora to win the 2010 Gran Alternativa tournament.
-When Garza, La Máscara and Hijo del Fantasma were booked for a CMLL World Trios defense the following week, Garza complained that his partners agreed contesting to the match without asking him, but swore that he would still be professional about it.
-During the title defense on the May 7, 2010 Super Viernes Garza attacked both Hijo del Fantasma and La Máscara, allowing La Ola Amarilla (Hiroshi Tanahashi, Shigeo Okumura and Taichi Ishikari) to win the CMLL World Trios Championship, turning full blown rudo in the process.
-On October 28, 2012, Hijo del Fantasma unsuccessfully challenged Dragón Rojo Jr. for the NWA World Historic Middleweight Championship.
-El Hijo del Fantasma was paired up with rudo El Felino for the 2013 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament"), a tag team tournament teaming rudos with tecnicos.
-The team lost to La Máscara and Averno in the first round despite Averno and La Máscara being longtime rivals.
+In March 2010, signs of dissension amongst the trios champions began showing as Garza walked out on the team during a trios match, mistakenly thinking that one of his teammates had attacked him.
+Following the walk out, Garza kept insincerely insisting that he was still a tecnico and that there was no tension on his team.
+Further doubts about Garza's allegiance arose when he teamed up with the rúdo Pólvora to win the 2010 Gran Alternativa ("Great Alternative") tournament.
+When Garza, La Máscara and Hijo del Fantasma were booked for a trios title defense the following week, Garza complained that his partners agreed contesting to the match without asking him, but swore that he would still be professional about it.
+During the title defense on the May 7 Super Viernes, Garza attacked both Hijo del Fantasma and La Máscara, allowing La Ola Amarilla (Hiroshi Tanahashi, Shigeo Okumura and Taichi Ishikari) to win the CMLL World Trios Championship, turning full blown rúdo in the process.
+At Sin Piedad ("No Mercy") on December 3, they teamed with La Sombra to defeat Averno, Ephesto and Mephisto.